Leveraging Analog Neutral Atom Quantum Computers for Diversified Pricing in Hybrid Column Generation Frameworks: Analog Quantum Algorithm for Diversified Pricing

 where $\mathbb{1}_A(x)$ is the indicator function that returns $1$ if $x \in A$ and $0$ otherwise, and $N_E(i)$ is the set of nodes $j$ such that $e=(i,j) \in E$.
 The first term in $c_{\lambda,i}$ corresponds to the number of missing edges (edges found in $G$ but not in $G_H$), while the second term corresponds to the number of extra edges (edges found in $G_H$ but not in $G$).

 By tuning $\lambda$ in Eq.~\eqref{eq:cost}, one can penalize more strongly missing or extra edges.
 In NAQCs, limits on $R_B$ and on the minimum atomic distance make it so that there is an upper limit to the number of edges per node that can be practically realized.
 Thus, for general graphs with a number of edge per node commensurate with $|V|$, it is guaranteed that the embedding will have missing edges.
 In this case, one can use a fast greedy postprocessing step that explores other bitstrings that are $O(1)$ Hamming distance away from the original.
 For MWIS problems, this postprocessing seeks to A) fix any bitstring provided to make it independent (i.e. reintroduce missing edges) and B) greedily add nodes to the proposed independent set if they can increase the total weight (see details in Appendix~\ref{sec:Appendix-Greedy}).
 On the other hand, extra edges in $G_H$ (which represent independence constraints that are not present in the original graph) leads to feasible solutions being cut from our (classical or quantum) sampling procedure.
 We therefore use $\lambda = 2$ in \textsc{SA-embedder} to promote missing edges over extra edges in our embedding.
+This choice represents a practical balance as choosing much larger values of $\lambda$ tends to produce an embedding graph that is increasingly fragmented and sparse, making the quantum evolution on the resulting graph trivial to simulate classically.

 In \textsc{SA-embedder}, we begin by identifying initial positions for the atoms using "Spring Free", which we then snap into the given layout graph $H$ (in Fig.~\ref{fig:SA-workflow} we used a triangular lattice but any layout could be used) by assigning each vertex to the closest available site in $L$.
 This creates $G_H(0)$, the initial embedding to refine.
 We then improve the embedding using a simulated annealing process.
 Iteration $k=0$ starts at an initial inverse temperature $\beta_{k=0} = \beta_i$ (typically, $\beta_i = 0.1$).
 At each iteration of the annealing, the inverse temperature is increased $\beta_k = \beta_{k-1}/\alpha$, with $\alpha$ the cooling factor.
 We choose $\alpha = 0.985$ in this implementation.
 It is expected that, as the graph size increases, the cooling factor will need to be increased so as to ensure thermalization at each step.
 At a given temperature $\beta_k$, $N_{it}$ moves are attempted to reach thermalization - we choose $N_{it} = 150$ for the examples below.
 The algorithm stops when $k=k_{\max}$ (equivalently, when $\beta_k = \beta_f \equiv \beta_i/\alpha^{k_{\max}}$) or the objective value $\mathcal{C}$ has not improved in $dk$ steps.
 We choose $k_{\max} = 500$ and $dk = 40$.